MicrosoftDocs/learn/learn-pr/student-evangelism/introduction-chat-completion/includes/5-system-message-exercise.md

-In this exercise, you use system messages to interact with an Azure OpenAI deployment in the chat playground.
+In this exercise, you use system messages to interact with an Azure AI Studio deployment in the chat playground.

-To complete this exercise, you need the following:
+To complete this exercise, you need:

 - An Azure subscription.
 [Create one for free](https://azure.microsoft.com/free/ai-services).
-- Access to Azure OpenAI in the desired Azure subscription.
+- Access to Azure OpenAI Service in the desired Azure subscription.
 Currently, access to this service is granted only through applications.
-Apply for access to Azure OpenAI by completing this form: [https://aka.ms/oai/access](https://aka.ms/oai/access).
+Apply for access to Azure OpenAI Service by completing this form: [https://aka.ms/oai/access](https://aka.ms/oai/access).
-- An Azure OpenAI resource with a model deployed with a model deployed.
-If you haven't created this yet, refer to the previous module before moving on.
+- An Azure OpenAI resource with a model deployed.
+If you haven't created this resource yet, refer to the previous module before moving on.

 In this exercise, you'll:

-- Open the Azure OpenAI chat playground.
+- Open the Azure AI Studio chat playground.
 - Use the system message to interact with a deployment.

-Let's get started by opening the [Azure OpenAI chat playground](https://oai.azure.com/portal/chat) and selecting a model deployment.
+Let's get started by opening the [Azure AI Studio chat playground](https://oai.azure.com/portal/chat) and selecting a model deployment.

 ## Use system messages